spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/edge-host-view.md

 ## Organize Edge Host Grid View

 You can customize and organize the grid view of your Edge hosts in a number of ways.
-You can reorder the columns, remove certain columns from view, pin a column, filter Edge hosts by attribute, and order the Edge hosts alphanumerically by a column.
+You can reorder the columns, hide certain columns, pin a column, filter Edge hosts by attribute, and order the Edge hosts alphanumerically by a column.

 ### Prerequisites